 Run-down and hit by bombs

 David was released from military service on 31st May 1945, anxious to resurrect his career in Hollywood.
-Firstly though, between September and December he made what became one of his most critically acclaimed movies: ‘A Matter of Life and Death’.
+Firstly though, between September and December he made one of his most critically acclaimed movies: ‘A Matter of Life and Death’.
 He starred alongside young Californian actress Kim Hunter, whose wonderful diary impressions of war-battered England were reproduced by US gossip columnist Hedda Hopper:

 “I’m in a poor position to say anything about the food situation.
 Eating in restaurants makes one more conscious of the monotony of the menu rather than the scarcity of food.
 The rationing program is marvelous.
 Everyone gets at least a little of everything: no-one really goes hungry.”

 Kim also described the studio at Denham, where Primmie had recently been involved in ‘English Without Tears’: “My studio here must have been lovely at one time.
 But because of the war it’s quite run-down.
 Besides normal wear, it was also hit by bombs.
 There must be something about sound stages, however, that places a common bond on people, no matter what their nationality.
 If I’d walked into Denham with my ears closed I could just as well have been in RKO or Selznick’s in Hollywood.
 The technicolor make-up is very grayish, almost ghost-like.
 The lights too, are more bright and glaring.”

 “On location again.
 This time in Devon.
 David and Primula Niven made excellent guides as well as charming travel companions on the way down.
 We strolled through the ruins of 14th Century Farleigh Castle, and stopped again at Wells to see the cathedral and had tea at a hotel across the street.
 It is much more interesting to follow the lanes and by-ways rather than concentrate on ‘making time’. ”